 A community endeavour

 The Furneaux Museum opened in 1965 in the former schoolhouse on Flinders Island known as Dryazell.
 The Museum was, and still is, operated by a community not-for-profit organisation, the Furneaux Historical Research Association (FHRA).

-The property was owned at the time by author Richard Fowler who used Dryazell as his writing room.
+Dryazell was owned at the time by author Richard Fowler.
 On his death Fowler left his private collection of historical objects to the FHRA and the property to his widow.
-Mrs Fowler and FHRA volunteers continued to operate the Museum in Dryazell.

-In 1978 Mrs Fowler safe-guarded the future of the Museum by transferring the property title to the Municipality of Flinders to be held in perpetuity for the local community.
-The FHRA retained ownership of the collection and continued to manage the Museum.
+In 1978 Mrs Fowler safe-guarded the future of the Museum by transferring the property title to the Municipality of Flinders, to be held in perpetuity for the local community.
+The FHRA retained ownership of the collection.

-In 2006 a new building was constructed, providing a dedicated space for temporary exhibitions, fireproof storage for archives, an office/workroom, kitchen facilities and a flushing toilet!
+In 2006 a new building was constructed, providing a dedicated space for temporary exhibitions, fireproof storage for archives, an office/workroom, and a flushing toilet!